dell/omnia/docs/source/Roles/Security/ReplicatingLDAP.rst

 1. Create an LDIF file (eg: ``Replication.ldif``) containing the following information:

     * Provider: The IP address of the source LDAP server.
+It is routed over the LDAP protocol and via port 389.
     * binddn: The distinguished name of the replication user/admin user being used to authenticate the replication.
+    * credentials: The corresponding password of the user indicated in ``binddn``.
     * searchbase: The groups of users to be replicated.

 Below is a sample file: ::